LCA

 2. Review the DOL’s wage data and determine the appropriate occupation and wage level on your own.

 3. Use a private wage survey that meets the DOL guidelines.
-You either can conduct your own wage or you can purchase a survey from a firm that collects and analyzes wage data.
+You can either conduct your own wage or you can purchase a survey from a firm that collects and analyzes wage data.

 Section G. Employer Labor Condition Statements

-The main purpose of an LCA is for employers to attest to the employment details of H-1B, H-1B1 and E-3 applicants and to maintain documentation supporting that the following four main labor conditions have been met:
+To maintain documentation supporting that the following four main labor conditions have been met:

-Section H. Additional Employer Labor Condition Statements – H-1B Employers ONLY
+Section H. Additional Employer Labor Condition Statements: H-1B Employers ONLY

 a.
 Subsection 1